ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

     //  Import the entire framework for interracting with SDAccel from Go (including bundled verilog) _ "github.com/ReconfigureIO/sdaccel"

-    // Use the new AXI protocol package for interracting with memory aximemory "github.com/ReconfigureIO/sdaccel/axi/memory"
+    // Use the SMI protocol package
-    axiprotocol "github.com/ReconfigureIO/sdaccel/axi/protocol"
+	  "github.com/ReconfigureIO/sdaccel/smi"
     )

     // function to add two uint32s